Aref-Akminasi/aws-developer-associate/Lambda.md

 ## Lambda - Concurrency and Throttling

-- Concurrency limit: up to 1000 concurrent executions on all functions per region per account
+- Concurrency limit: up to 1000 concurrent executions on all functions **per region per account**
 - Can set a **reserved concurrency** at the function level (limit for one function)
 - Each invocation over the concurrency limit will trigger a **throttle**
 - Throttle behavior:
   - If sync invocation => return ThrottleError - 429
-  - If async invocation => lambda return the event to the internal **Event Queue** retry automatically and then send event to DLQ (this is other kind of retries than the retry on errors)
+  - If async invocation => lambda return the event to the internal **Event Queue** retry automatically and then send event to DLQ
 - If you need a higher account limit, open a support ticket

 ## Lambda - Starting types